 You truly have not lived until you’ve had fried plantain chips.
 Add fried plantains to a serving of rice and beans and you’ll have yourself an entire delicious meal.
 If you’ve never seen a plantain before, you would probably think that you were looking at an oversized banana.
 However, these are most certainly not bananas!
 Plantains are starchier, less sweet, and firm.
 Because of these qualities you’ll find that the two fruits also behave very differently when cooked.

-Once you have in your possession the perfect plantain, it’s time to get your Eat a Bowl ready in the background!
-We pair our plantains with our Cuban Black Beans and Rice Eat a Bowl flavor because of its tropical flavor profile!
-This Eat a Bowl includes coconut milk powder, banana powder and cilantro along with a blend of delicious savory spices!
-To prepare the Eat a Bowl simply peel back the plastic, pour in boiling water up to the fill line, give it a stir, and cover!
+Once you have the perfect plantain in your possession, it’s time to get your Chef Soraya Cuban Bowl ready!
+Plantains pair perfectly with our Cuban Black Beans and Rice Bowl because of its tropical flavor profile!
+The Cuban Bowl includes coconut milk powder, banana powder and cilantro along with a blend of delicious savory spices!
+To prepare, simply peel back the plastic, pour in boiling water up to the fill line, give it a stir, and cover!
 That’s it!
-In about ten minutes when you’re finished frying up your plantain chips, your Eat a Bowl will be warm and ready to go!
+In about ten minutes when you’re finished frying up your plantain chips, your Cuban Bowl will be warm and ready to go!